Regge gravity from spinfoams: The flipped limit

-The continuum limit of the theory is defined as the infinite refinement of the 2-complex \cite{Rovelli:2010qx} (possibly undergoing a second order phase transition to a smooth spacetime), where we expect a large portion of spacetime to be described as the union of many small elementary regions (quanta) labeled by spins of order one.
-Differently, here we define a continuum limit that is suitable to describe gravitational physics with a truncation of the theory on a finite cellular structure of spacetime, namely with an approximation of the full theory.
-The spinfoam amplitudes associated to finite graphs can be viewed as effective amplitudes obtained after a coarse-graining procedure \cite{Markopoulou:2002ja,Bahr:2010cq} applied to the complete theory.
-But since the truncated amplitudes are not fundamental, there is no reason to keep fixed the Immirzi parameter to its `bare' value $\gamma_0$.
-The possibility of a renormalization of the Barbero-Immirzi parameter has been recently advocated in different contexts \cite{Daum:2010qt,Benedetti:2011nd}.
+The continuum limit of the theory is defined as the infinite refinement of the triangulation \cite{Rovelli:2010qx}.
+Here we do not study such a limit but work with a truncation of the theory down to a \emph{finite} number of degrees of freedom, namely with an approximation of the full theory on a fixed and finite triangulation.
+The spinfoam amplitudes defined on this truncation can be viewed as effective amplitudes obtained by coarse-graining \cite{Markopoulou:2002ja,Bahr:2010cq}.

-Here we explore the possibility of a running towards zero, $\gamma\rightarrow 0$, simultaneously with the large spin regime of the theory.
-Thus we consider

-and $\gamma j$ is the macroscopic physical area in Planck area units.
-Notice that the Immirzi parameter controls the spacetime discreteness.
-In particular it controls the area gap and the spacing between area eigenvalues, thus the limit \eqref{limitconsidered} is the continuum limit for the area operator.
-The correctness of this approximation has to be checked against concrete computations in specific examples, or possibly be justified and derived from the full amplitude (defined on the infinite 2-complex) as the result of the iteration of some kind of renormalization group transformation at the level of the spinfoam `lattice'.
-The latter possibility is intriguing but, to our knowledge, a little far away from the present computational techniques.

-In order to see the effect of \eqref{limitconsidered} on the partition function, let us restrict our attention to a 2-complex which is dual to a simplicial triangulation.
-Now every vertex is surrounded by five edges and ten faces, and every edge bounds four faces.
-Vertices are dual to 4-simplices, edges are dual to tetrahedra, and faces are dual to triangles.
-The analysis parallels the one of \cite{Conrady:2008mk,Barrett:2009gg} at fixed, large spins, and will exclude the degenerate part of the state sum, as done in \cite{Conrady:2008mk}.